zetalex/DPB2_App/README.md

 }
 ```
 This function executes an IIO_EVENT_MONITOR through its release file.
 It should be emphasised that this IIO_EVENT_MONITOR is slightly customized by us so as to include shared memory configuration to communicate the main application with it.

+At first, it was recommended to use the function system() to execute the process as it was a bash script.
+However, it did not resulted as expected so it was decided to use the function [execvp()](https://linux.die.net/man/3/execvp), which also provides us with a more visual and convenient way of passing the necessary arguments to the function.

 ```c